 The following video provides a good overview of the Elan Foot.
 Ignore the reference to the Endolite brand name, which is a Blatchford subsidiary.

-As is the case with all microprocessor foot/ankle systems, we’re deeply impressed with this technology.
-It is increasingly difficult to distinguish between a natural gait and the gait of someone using this type of system.
+As is the case with all bionic foot/ankle systems, we’re deeply impressed with this technology.
+It is increasingly difficult to distinguish a natural gait from the gait of someone using this type of system.

 Elan Foot’s Key Features